 FRI’s primary ethical focus is the reduction of involuntary suffering (Suffering-Focused Ethics, SFE).
-This includes human suffering, but also the suffering in non-human animals and artificial minds of the future.
-In accordance with a diverse range of value systems, we believe that suffering, especially torture-level suffering during which the victim would under no circumstance consent to have the experience exist and continue, cannot be outweighed (or cannot easily be outweighed) by large amounts of happiness.
-While this leads us to prioritize the reduction of suffering, we also value happiness, flourishing, and fulfilling people’s life goals.
-Within a framework of commonsensical value pluralism as well as a strong focus on cooperation, our goal is to ensure that the future will contain as little involuntary suffering as possible.
+This includes human suffering, but also the suffering in non-human animals and potential artificial minds of the future.
+In accordance with a diverse range of moral views, we believe that suffering, especially extreme suffering such as torture or severe depression, cannot be outweighed easily by large amounts of happiness.
+While this leads us to prioritize reducing suffering, we also value happiness, flourishing, and fulfilling people’s life goals.
+Within a framework of commonsensical value pluralism as well as a strong focus on cooperation, our goal is to ensure that the future contains as little involuntary suffering as possible.
 Together with others in the effective altruism community, we want careful ethical reflection to guide the future of our civilization to the greatest extent possible.

 Partners and affiliations